 If you want to learn more about what you can do with Sitebulb's standalone structured data testing tool, check out our documentation guide.

-Also, Sitebulb's structured data validation is built into the crawler, so you can audit an entire site and validate ALL the structured data on every single page, which means you are able to perform validation either for a single page or for an entire site.
+Also, because Sitebulb's structured data validation is built into the crawler, you can audit an entire site and validate ALL the structured data on every single page.

 You can check out other reasons why Sitebulb is number 1 (and not just in my view!) in these comparisons with other crawlers: